YubicoLabs/yubihsm-java-enrollment/README.md

 3. Sign the CSR into an X.509 certificate (using OpenSSL CA as an example).
 4. Import the signed X.509 certificate into the YubiHSM2.

 The scripts are not officially supported and is provided as-is.
+The scripts are intended as references, and YubiHSM2 administrators should ensure to read Yubico's [documentation on managing YubiHSMs](https://developers.yubico.com/YubiHSM2/) before making any deployments in production.

 Prerequisites
 =============